20-Minute Workout: Ski/Snowboard Prep

 The Pro: Ross Twanmoh, a New York City-based Equinox group fitness instructor and certified trainer (and an avid snowboarder)

-The Workout: It’s not too late to head to the slopes in 2017.
+The Workout: It’s not too late to head to the slopes.
 Check out these heli-skiing trips and how to spend 48 hours in Mont Tremblant for inspiration.
 But while buying the hottest gear and booking the right resort are important, there are other ways you should prepare for a ski or snowboard trip as well.
 “A ride down the slopes cannot be replicated in the gym, but loaded movement training is important to help ready the body for a terrain that is unpredictable and physically demanding,” says Twanmoh.

 It all starts with a core-strengthening forearm plank: “Skiing and snowboarding require you to maintain a stable center over a base of support that is constantly adjusting and shifting,” says Twanmoh.
 “A strong control of the core translates to a stronger mountain-goer.”
 But the most challenging moves in the routine—the active straight leg raise and lateral leg rotations—are actually borrowed from Pilates.
 “Pilates is something everyone should incorporate into their routine, period,” says Twanmoh, who cites the discipline's ability to tax the midsection from every angle.